Illegal System DLL Relocation: 4 Ways to Fix It

 If you have issues running the SFC scanner on normal boot, try it from Safe Mode.
 Once the scanning process is complete, it should repair corrupted system files.

-However, you could handle any DLL issues with specialized support that can quickly detect broken files and replace them with official DLL files.
+However, you could handle any DLL issues with a dedicated DLL fixer that can quickly detect broken files and replace them with official DLL files.

 2. Use the Windows Security Scanner